TadasBaltrusaitis/CLM-framework/matlab_runners/Readme.txt

 --------------------------------------- CLM Matlab runners -----------------------------------------------------------------------------

 These are provided for recreation of some of the experiments described in the publications and to demonstrate the command line interface by calling the C++ executables from matlab.
+This is intended to test the Windows version of the code.

 ======================== Demos ==================================

-run_demo_images.m - running the SimpleCLMImg landmark detection on the demo images packaged with the code run_demo_videos.m - running the SimpleCLM landmark detection and tracking on prepackaged demo videos
+run_demo_images.m - running the SimpleCLMImg landmark detection on the demo images packaged with the code run_demo_videos.m - running the SimpleCLM landmark detection and tracking on prepackaged demo videos feature_extraction_demo.m - Running the FeatureExtraction project, it demonstrates how to specify parameters for extracting a number of features from videos and how to read those features into Matlab.

 The demos are configured to use CCNF patch experts trained on in-the-wild and Multi-PIE datasets, it is possible to uncomment other model file definitions in the scripts to run them instead.